 Almost every pump type has a different casing type by which it can be recognised.
 With increasing specific speeds, the following casing types are used:

-See Fig. 3 Pump casing and Fig. 6 Volute casing
+Fig. 3 Pump casing: Volute casing pump

 The pressure range also has an influence on the casing types.
 Low-pressure pumps require different design solutions than those suitable for high and ultra-high pressure pumps.
 Increasing pressure levels require that the wall thickness of discharge casings be increased.
 The pump casing's dimensions must however remain in compliance with national and international codes and standards.
+In the case of volute casing and multistage high-pressure pumps, the external geometry is designed to produce cylindrical (see Barrel pull-out pump), conical or spherical (see Circulating pump) pump casings.
+See Figs. 5, 6 Pump casing

 These designs minimise stresses on the pump casing despite high internal pressure and are well-suited to manufacturing methods used when producing thick-walled (forged) components.